What's new in February 2026

 New Records in FSTA

 Covering a wide range of interdisciplinary content from journal articles and trade publications to conference proceedings and industry patents, FSTA is full of high-quality scientific abstracts and is updated weekly.
-Here's a selection of what was included in FSTA during January 2026:
+Here's a selection of what was included in FSTA during February 2026:a

 What's new in FSTA

-• During January, 20,624 new records were added to the database.
-The records comprise more than 10,000 research and trade articles, over 7,500 patents, and over 1,600 reviews, as well as book chapters and books, theses, reports, and conference proceedings.
+• During February, 18,570 new records were added to the database.
+The records comprise more than 8,000 research and trade articles, over 8,000 patents, and over 1,000 reviews, as well as book chapters, books, and theses.

 We welcome new journal suggestions from publishers and researchers.
 If you would like to recommend a journal for indexing in FSTA, please submit it through our Recommend a Journal page.
 Our editorial team will assess whether the journal meets our criteria for inclusion in FSTA.